• Skip to primary navigation

 • Spray a large non-stick skillet evenly with non-stick cooking spray.

-• Add onions and broccoli.
-Cook on medium heat for 2 minutes.
+• Add onions.
+Cook on medium heat until soft.

 • Add milk, pepper and cheese to the skillet.
-Cook on medium to low heat until cheese melts.
-Stir frequently.
+Cook on medium to low heat.
+Bring to a boil.
+Stir frequently, until cheese melts.

 • Add pasta and stir to combine all ingredients.
 Cook until pasta is warm, 2-3 minutes.